Last updated: July 4th, 2022

 "Personal data" means any information relating to an identified or identifiable natural person ("data subject"); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data or an online identifier of that person, or as the term may be defined under the GDPR from time to time.

-The data processor does not process sensitive personal data, following the definition of "sensitive personal data" as personal data, revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade or union membership; data concerning health or sex life and sexual orientation; genetic data or biometric data.
+The data processor may, only if included into the content as submitted by the data controller and its users when using the service, process sensitive personal data, following the definition of "sensitive personal data" as personal data, revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade or union membership; data concerning health or sex life and sexual orientation; genetic data or biometric data.
 Data relating to criminal offenses and convictions are addressed separately (as criminal law lies outside the EU's legislative competence).

 The data processor does not process data specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person, including identifiers such as genetic data and all data pertaining to a data subject’s health status.

-The data processor processes the following data on employees and authorised users (data subjects) from the data controller that is relevant for the processing of training:
+The data processor processes the following data on employees and authorised users (data subjects) from the data controller that is relevant for the LMS365 service:

 * Training records consist of information about which training a learner has historically enrolled into, started and/or completed.
 This includes data on pass/fail information of assessments as well as assessment scores, if used.